-Figure 44 - Signs Detailed View
+Figure 44 - Blanking Signs from Main List View

 OpenTMS also provides the ability to select permanent and portable DMS from the map to blank.
 Devices are selected by holding down the Ctrl button on the keyboard and using your mouse to click on signs.
 The device manager is shown to the right.
 Active messages are automatically removed when they expire by the system.